 In 1950, during his hunt for new pharmaceuticals, a Swiss chemist named Henri Martin synthesized glyphosate.
 Years later, Monsanto and John Franz (a Monsanto chemist), discovered the weed-killing capabilities of glyphosate and they brought it to the market as the household name we all know- Roundup.
 When Roundup was rolled out by Monsanto in 1974, they promoted it as being a very safe and effective weed killer for commercial, agricultural, and consumer purposes.
+At one point, they even had an ad running that claimed Roundup was "safer than table salt."

 Why is Roundup Still Being Used?